servactory/servactory/docs/pages/usage/failures.md

 ## Fail

-Base method that allows to pass text as message and additional information via `meta` argument.
+Base method that allows to pass text as message and additional information via `meta` attribute.

 When the service is called via the `.call!` method, there will be called an exception with the class `Servactory::Errors::Failure`.